Toloka/docs-tolokers/en/common/pay/about.md

 - To a bank account.

 - To the Payoneer Mastercard.

-   {% note alert %}

-   Starting on December 16, 2022, funds withdrawal to Payoneer is unavailable for users from Russia.

-   {% endnote %}

 To find out the exact fee amount, go to **Fees** in your Payoneer account.